ParallelMaths/parallel/pages/2-good-will-hunting.md

 <input type="number" data-id="s3-q1"/>

 <div class="solution">
-  The correct answer is 9.<br/>
-  To understand why the answer is 9, please check out the hints below.
+  <p>The correct answer is 9.
+To understand why the answer is 9, please check out the hints below.</p>
 </div>
 :::